astha9120/Group4_FaceRecognition-ATM/README.md

  Smit : Revised basics of Neural Networks and Tutorials of CNN(Neural Network).

- Parthraj : Learned basic HTML and Learning CSS.
+ Parthraj : Learned basic HTML and Learning CSS, CSS learned, Learning JS.

  Vanshika : Revised HTML, CSS, Javascript and added a few resources that would be helpful moving forward